SPRO Bull Call Spread Strategy

 - What is a bull call spread on SPRO?

 - A bull call spread on SPRO is the bull call spread strategy applied to SPRO (stock).
 The strategy is structurally moderately bullish: A bull call spread buys an at-the-money call and sells an out-of-the-money call at a higher strike for defined risk and defined reward bounded by the strike width.
-With SPRO stock trading near $2.79, the strikes shown on this page are snapped to the nearest listed SPRO chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With SPRO stock at $1.23 on the most recent close, the strikes shown on this page are snapped to the nearest listed SPRO chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are SPRO bull call spread max profit and max loss calculated?